 - Withdrawing funds from an RRSP to increase income.
-Care should be given, however, to the loss in RRSP room based on the withdrawal.
+However, care should be given to the loss in the RRSP room based on the withdrawal.

 - Deciding on whether or not to claim CCA on assets used to earn rental/business income.